 Trade unions and collective bargaining

+Lerøy respects and recognises the right of employees to freedom of association and collective bargaining across the organisation’s operations, suppliers and geographies.
 Without exception, employees shall be entitled to join or establish trade unions according to their free will and to bargain collectively.
+No employee shall be discriminated against on the basis of trade union membership.
 The employer shall not discriminate against trade union representatives or prevent them from performing their duties for the trade union.
-Should this entitlement be limited by law, the employer shall facilitate for and not at any time prevent parallel mechanisms for free and independent organisation and bargaining.
+Should this entitlement be limited by law, the employer shall facilitate for and not at any time prevent parallel mechanisms for free and independent organization and bargaining.

-All forms of forced labour, slave labour or involuntary labour are strictly prohibited.
+All forms of forced labor, slave labor or involuntary labor are strictly prohibited.

 Employees shall not be obliged to submit a monetary deposit or identity papers to the employer and shall be free to terminate their employment with a reasonable period of notice.